 We pushed each phone to its limits, even if that meant walking hundreds of feet to determine their maximum range.
 We also ran dozens of hours of recordings to ascertain how long you can talk on each model.
 A widespread group of users — including some who weren't the most tech-savvy — came together to evaluate and compare each phone's ease of use and interface.

 Analysis and Test Results

-If you are shopping for a new phone on a budget, it's hard to go wrong with either the AT&T EL51203.
+If you are shopping for a new phone on a budget, it is hard to go wrong with either the AT&T EL51203.
 This model offers acceptable performance and can be purchased for a surprisingly low price.
 To maintain its approachable price, however, there are a few compromises.
 It has a slightly inferior sound quality and range and lacks key features like built-in answering machines.
 For some, this might be a deal-breaker.
-If so, then you should consider the more expensive AT&T CL82207 or VTech DS6621-2.
+If so, you should consider the more expensive Panasonic KX-TGM420W + KX-TGMA44W, AT&T CL82207, or VTech DS6621-2.
 The AT&T DL72219 can also be a good budget option, with a price point and performance that usually falls right in the middle between the top-tier and the budget-friendly options.

 Sound quality is an integral part of a phone.
 The principal function of a telephone is being able to hear and understand someone in a different area.
 Cordless phones offer clear conversations without the hassle of a cord.
 Our test for sound quality may be on the more subjective side, but it is a good analog of what most people will use these products for.